 As the digital era expands every second, today, it will hardly cost you the price of one dinner to host a website for a year.

-If you don’t have the time to learn how to build your own website, then hire a good web-designer from the bulk found on the web.
+If you don’t have the time to learn how to build your own website, then hire a good web designer from the bulk found on the web.

 Build Your Network

-This shall be helpful as if they receive a case of your area, they would like to refer it to someone whom they know and trust.
+This shall be helpful as if they receive a case in your area, they would like to refer it to someone whom they know and trust.

-Irrespective of the problems of finance or family or debt or low GPA, if you are planning, willing and focused then you can – And You Will.
+Irrespective of the problems of finance or family or debt or low GPA, if you are planning, willing, and focused then you can – And You Will.